Information for Windows users

 i.e your CRSID, as shown in the example above.

-In front of the public key in this file, you need to state where the key can be used from, i.e on which domain.
+Paste the public key into an empty line at the bottom of the file.
+Then, in front of the public key on that line, you need to state where the key can be used from, i.e on which domain.
 This needs to be as specific as possible.
 So for a lab managed machine, type:

 followed by a space as shown in the example below: